JimWhiting91/RepAdapt/README.md

  * Sam Yeaman - sam.yeaman@ucalgary.ca

 ### Usage and license information
 If you use or are inspired by code in this repository please cite the following work.
-Please also see the repository license.
+Please also see the repository [LICENSE](LICENSE).

 Whiting et al. (2024) *Final Manuscript* [doi]() Whiting et al. (2023) *Preprint* [doi](https://doi.org/10.21203/rs.3.rs-3434061/v1)